hmrc/play-fsm/README.md

 ### How to start building your FSM journey?

-- First try to visualise user interacting with your application any possible way.
+- First, try to visualise user interacting with your application in any possible way.
-- Think about translating pages and forms into diagram of states and transitions.
+- Think about translating pages and forms into a diagram of states and transitions.
 - Create a new model object and define there the rules of the game, see <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyModel.scala>
-- Create an unit test to validate all possible states and transitions outcomes
+- Create a unit test to validate all possible states and transitions outcomes